-Based on a hydrographic GIS cover developed jointly by SCDHEC and the South Carolina Department of Natural Resources and the results of probability site selection validation, South Carolina has an estimated 277 combined square miles of tide creek and open water habitat representing the estuarine sampling design frame previously described.
+Based on a hydrographic GIS cover developed jointly by SCDHEC and the South Carolina Department of Natural Resources and the results of probability site selection validation, South Carolina has an estimated 267 combined square miles of tide creek and open water habitat representing the estuarine sampling design frame previously described.
+Because of the inability to reach some selected locations, the 150 probability-based monitoring sites sampled from 2002-2006 represent 260 total square miles.

-A summary of classified use support statewide based on 120 probability-based monitoring sites sampled from 2001-2004, along with causes for partial or nonattainment, is presented below.
+A summary of classified use support statewide based on these data, along with causes for partial or nonattainment, is presented below.
 The Lower and Upper 95 Percent Confidence Intervals for the probability-based estimates signify that it is 95% certain that the true mileage is between the upper and lower confidence limits.